What is fertility awareness?

 The benefits of FAMs for women’s health

 One of the greatest advantages of using a fertility awareness method is how they can help identify hormonal imbalances and teach you more about your body than you ever could learn while on hormonal contraception.
 And that’s why it is crucial to have Reproductive Endocrinologists, OBGYNs, and General Practitioners well versed in fertility awareness methods.
 Women need a place to go when they realize something “in the car” is malfunctioning.
 There is great opportunity for collaboration among fertility awareness educators and medical practitioners to further advance women’s health.
-Organizations like FACTS, FEMM, and Saint Paul VI Institute are doing just that.
+Organizations like FACTS about Fertility, FEMM, and Saint Paul VI Institute are doing just that.

 By working with a physician who understands fertility awareness, and who can diagnose and treat any hormonal disorders, we can clear up the biomarkers that are confusing.
 A FAM instructor can help women have confidence in identifying their fertile/infertile days, building a sustainable charting routine, and meeting their family planning and health goals.